ably77/strimzi-openshift-demo/README.md

 * Import Grafana datasources from the same namespace
 * Install Plugins (panels) defined as dependencies of dashboards

+#### ArgoCD Operator
+Argo CD is a declarative, GitOps continuous delivery tool for Kubernetes.

+Why Argo CD?
+- Application definitions, configurations, and environments should be declarative and version controlled.
+- Application deployment and lifecycle management should be automated, auditable, and easy to understand.

 ## Prerequisites for Lab:
 - Multi Node Openshift/Kubernetes Cluster - (This guide is tested on 3x r5.xlarge workers)
 - Admin Privileges (i.e. cluster-admin RBAC privileges or logged in as system:admin user)